w3c/opentrack-cg/spec/model/overview.md

 _Examples of Competition rounds are: 110m Hurdles Men **Preliminary Round Heat 1**, 10,000m Men **Final**, and 110 Hurdles Man **Semifinal 1**._

+Rounds in **Field events** include [Trials Rounds](#trials-rounds), where each athlete have several attempts to achieve the best performance.
+Depending on the discipline and the number of competitors, the number of trials varies.
+Athletes will be credited with their best valid performances after the rounds of trials.

 Rounds may be described by the following properties:

 | Property | Description | Value Type |